Rosemead, California: History

 During the Spanish Colonial era, the area that is now the City of Rosemead was part of the land administered by the San Gabriel Mission.
 As part of the Mexican government's Secularization Act of 1833, the land, formerly held by the Mission, was distributed to private citizens, requiring only that they build a house and graze cattle, bringing to an end the Mission Era Following the Mexican–American War and the 1848 signing of the Treaty of Guadalupe which transferred sovereignty over the territory now known as the State of California to the United States, Anglo-American immigration began to flow to the area.
-The southern part of Rosemead was part of Rancho Potrero Grande (Large Pasture) which was originally granted to a Native American man named Manuel Antonio, who was a "mayordomo" (overseer) at the San Gabriel Mission.
-The 4431 acre ranch was later transferred to Juan Matias Sánchez.
+Most of present-day Rosemead was part of Rancho Potrero Grande (Large Pasture) which was originally granted to a Native American man named Manuel Antonio Pérez in 1845, who was a "mayordomo" (overseer) at the San Gabriel Mission.
+By 1852, the 4431 acre ranch was later transferred to Juan Matías Sánchez, a native of Taos, New Mexico.

 In 1852, John and Harriet Guess moved cross-country in an ox drawn wagon, to the San Gabriel Valley from Conway County, Arkansas.
 In 1855, the couple camped where present-day Savannah Elementary School is located on Rio Hondo Avenue.
-They rented the land until 1867, when John Guess purchased 100 acre of a 1164 acre ranch and named it Savannah.
+They claimed to be renting the land, but it was later determined by the courts in 1867 that they were illegally squatting on Juan Matías Sánchez's land.
+Later, John Guess purchased 100 acre of a 1164 acre ranch and named it Savannah.
 The land stretched from Valley Boulevard to Marshall Street, and from Rosemead Boulevard to the Eaton Wash.

 Other pioneers, Frank Forst and Leonard John Rose, also settled in this valley.
 Rose and his wife Amanda bought about 600 acre of land between what is now Rosemead Boulevard and Walnut Grove Avenue.
 Rose bred and trained horses for a living.
 He named his ranch "Rose's Meadow" which was eventually shortened to Rosemeade and gave the city its name.
 Rosemeade was once again shortened to Rosemead.
 The peaceful, pastoral community flourished with small truck farms and rabbit and chicken farms.
 Settlers moved in and also raised vegetables, fruits, grain and feed for the animals.
 It wasn't until August 4, 1959, the citizens elected to incorporate Rosemead into a city.